auth0/docs/articles/quickstart/native/flutter/01-login.md

 ::::checkpoint
 :::checkpoint-default
-Add a button to your app that calls `webAuthentication().logout()` and logs the user out of your application.
+Add a button to your app that calls `webAuthentication().logout()` and logs the user out of your app.
 When you select it, verify that your Flutter app redirects you to the logout endpoint and back again.
-You should not be logged in to your application.
+You should not be logged in to your app.
 :::

 :::checkpoint-failure
-If your application did not log out successfully:
+If your app did not log out successfully:

 - Ensure the Allowed Logout URLs are set properly
 - Verify you saved your changes after entering your URLs